 Slowing Down with Heat

 As a tropical country, we experience extreme heat.
-In fact, just this March 2017, the highest heat index so far for this year was 44.1 degrees recorded in Cotabato City, with other areas’ heat index also going over 40 degrees.
-Heat index or human discomfort index is the temperature that people feel.
+In fact, just this March 8, 2020, Tuguegarao and Pasay records a 35.5°C temperature with PAG-ASA warning hotter days ahead.
+And on March 30, the highest temperature for Metro Manila in 2020 so far was recorded at also 35.5°C. And this is the actual temperature.
+The heat index is definitely higher.
+The heat index or human discomfort index is the temperature that people feel.
 And, a “dangerous” heat index is 41 to 50 degrees according to PAG-ASA.

 With the discomfort brings, it’s more taxing to move.
 The hotter it is, the more energy your body needs to keep it cool, which means more effort.
 But don’t worry, the body will adjust just like it always does after a day or two so this excuse won’t be valid for a long time.